IDC Names Securiti a Worldwide Leader in Data Privacy

 Automate Processing of Rectification/Completion & Updation Requests

-With the help of automated data subject verification workflows across all appearances of a subject’s personal data, you can seamlessly fulfill all personal data rectification, completion and updation requests.
+With the help of automated data subject verification workflows across all appearances of a subject’s personal data, you can seamlessly fulfil all personal data rectification, completion, and updation requests.

 restriction of processing requests